BuilderIO/builder/plugins/salesforce-einstein-api/README.md

 ## Installation

-On any builder space, go to the [integrations tab](https://builder.io/app/integrations) and in the `Advanced Configurations` section all they way to the end, add a custom plugin `@builder.io/plugin-sfcc-einstein-api`, you'll be prompted to enter the following data:
+On any builder space, go to the [integrations tab](https://builder.io/app/integrations) and in the `Advanced Configurations` section all the way to the end, add a custom plugin `@builder.io/plugin-sfcc-einstein-api`, you'll be prompted to enter the following data:
 * Einstein API Client ID.
 * Einstein Site ID.